Sarverott/rattish/README.md

 ### BASIC ASSUMPTIONS

- - every line contains one command with one argument.
+ - every line contains one command char with one string argument. for example in `<input` that `<` is command and `input` is argument of this command
  - commands are single ASCII characters in the range from 0x21 to 0x2F or from 0x3A to 0x40 or from 0x5B to 0x5F or from 0x7B to 0x7E, that starts line.
  - argument for every command starts after first char and ends before EOL.
  - if line starts with other char, like for example space, letter or cipher it is commentary.